flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 For app developers' and 'For plugin authors' sections.
 Keep these in sync! -->

 <details>
-  <summary>Adding Swift Package Manager support to an existing Swift Flutter plugin</summary>
+  <summary>Adding Swift Package Manager support to an existing Objective-C Flutter plugin</summary>

-### Adding Swift Package Manager support to an existing Swift Flutter plugin
+### Adding Swift Package Manager support to an existing Objective-C Flutter plugin

 Replace `plugin_name` throughout this guide with the name of your plugin.
 The below example uses `ios`, replace `ios` with `macos`/`darwin` as applicable.